true-async/php-true-async-rfc/basic.md

 This is possible because the PHP script entry point forms the **main execution thread**, which is also considered a coroutine.

-As a result, operator like `suspend` and `currentCoroutine()` will behave the same way as in other cases.
+As a result, keyword like `suspend` and `currentCoroutine()` will behave the same way as in other cases.

 If only **one coroutine** exists in the system, calling `suspend` will immediately return control.

 The `register_shutdown_function` handler operates in synchronous mode, after asynchronous handlers have already been destroyed.
 Therefore, the `register_shutdown_function` code should not use the concurrency API.
-The `suspend` operator will have no effect, and the `spawn` operation will not be executed at all.
+The `suspend` keyword will have no effect, and the `spawn` operation will not be executed at all.

 ### Awaitable interface